-HSK Global Test Dates for Internet-based & Paper-based HSK Tests (2021)
+HSK Global Test Dates (2021) for Internet & Paper-based HSK Tests

 If you’re a non-Mandarin speaker looking to study in China, then you’ll likely have to take the Chinese Proficiency Test (HSK).
 And if you’re confused about how and when to take the test, then have no fear.